AMSterling/sweater-weather/README.md

 ## Description

-A rails backend API for Sweater Weather Final
+A rails backend API; Sweater Weather Final was built with test-driven development, with RSpec used for testing.
+It is built with Rails conventions over configuration as a guiding principle.
+A service-facade design pattern is used when calling external API services.

 ---